 What’s the best treatment for dark circles caused by medication?

-I guess you could ask your physician if you could switch to a different medication.
+You can ask your physician if you could switch to a different medication.
 But, this isn’t always possible.
 Often, the only remedy is a good concealer.
+Again.

 What’s the best treatment for dark circles caused by diet?

 - A moderate amount of protein and healthy fats (think omega-3 in salmon and avocado)